-As the results in Section IV.iii. suggest, this rise in saving coming from the later birth cohorts is driven entirely by the top of the income distribution within these cohorts.
-This fact is shown in Chart 8.
+As the results in Section 4.3 suggest, this rise in saving coming from the later birth cohorts is driven entirely by the top of the income distribution within these cohorts.
+This fact is shown in Figure 9.
 Starting with the 1955 to 1964 birth cohort (the late baby boomers), the top 10% of each birth cohort shows a substantial rise in saving relative to the top 10% of earlier birth cohorts.
 For example, consider the top 10% of the 1965 to 1974 birth cohort.
 This is not a particularly large cohort, and yet the saving by the top 10% of this cohort is larger than saving by the top 10% of any previous cohort with the exception of 1954 to 1965 cohort (the late baby boomers).
 In contrast, if we focus on the next 40% and bottom 50%, we see that saving is actually falling with each subsequent birth cohort.
-This is shown in Chart 9.
+This is shown in Figure 10.
 This is particularly striking for the 1965 to 1974 and the 1975 to 1984 birth cohort.
-The next 40% and bottom 50%
+The next 40% and bottom 50% are saving less than previous birth and later birth cohorts.